 Staggered Work Times and Cohort-Based Scheduling

-Overseas and Domestic: The Diplomacy Strong framework and telework guidance encourages personnel to stagger work times to reduce density, minimize traffic volume in elevators, and avoid crowds during commuting.
+Overseas and Domestic: The current Diplomacy Strong framework and telework guidance encourages personnel to stagger work times to reduce density, minimize traffic volume in elevators, and avoid crowds during commuting.
 Supervisors currently work with their teams to identify mission critical work and align it to the appropriate shift schedules.
 Department leadership will strengthen this guidance, clarify parameters, and reiterate it through broad communications to all overseas posts and domestic facilities.

 Engagement with Unions